gds32571/AutoStart-manual/README.md

 Show a potential commercially made version.

 ### PCB-topview.png
+Shows a OSH Park rendering of the pcb top view.

+### PCB-bottomview.png
-Shows a OSH Park rendering of the pcb.
+Shows a OSH Park rendering of the pcb bottom view.

 ### proto-board.jpg
 Shows a picture of the prototype disconnector/autostart board.